lucee/extension-redis/README.md

 Docs: https://docs.lucee.org/categories/cache.html

-The redis driver is based on Jedis.
-While this is a very robust driver and Redis is amazing this project has to be considered in Beta stage.
+For performance, the Redis extension stores data using BSON

+The redis driver previously used on Jedis.

 Please provide your feedback.

+### Versions

+- 4.x is for Lucee 7+ for Jakarta based servlet engines (Tomcat 10+)
+- 3.x is for Lucee 5.4 and 6, for Javax based sevlet engines (Tomcat 9)

 ### Installation